vaginessa/ownsec/README.md

 - phppgadmin menu link

-- some perl & python apps dont work due to environment paths, created sh scripts to cd into path but thats not enough.

 - nginx install for fruitywifi wants userinteraction.

-- menu links for itsec packaes installed by default apt and auto cp during part to as done w crunch.
+- menu links for itsec packages installed by default apt and auto cp during part to as done w crunch.

 - test everything ....